AI-Collaboratory/jupyterhub-ansible/README.md

 # jupyterhub-ansible

-This ansible playbook ius used to setup, configure and manage DCIC's JupyterHub.
+This ansible playbook is used to setup, configure and manage DCIC's JupyterHub.
 UMD's LDAP is used for authentication and every logged in user gets their own environment managed as a Docker container.

-By default we're using the stock SciPy Docker container.
-But if other languages environments are potentially useful to you please get in touch: we can pick additional containers from [docker-stacks] or build our own.
+Jupyter's [datascience-notebook] is used which includes Python, R and Julia notebook environments with tons of useful third party libraries.
+But if other languages we can pick additional containers from [docker-stacks] or build our own.
+Leave an issue ticket if you'd like more things to be included.

 ## Setup